 Right to Publish University policy requires that the institution or PI retains the right to publish the results of a sponsored program, as it is part of our mission and obligation to disseminate knowledge and educate students.
-A short delay in publication for Intellectual Property protection, coordination with other publishers, or other good reason is allowed. prohibition of the right to publish requires approval of the Vice President for Research or delegee.
+A short delay in publication for Intellectual Property protection, coordination with other publishers, or other good reason is allowed. prohibition of the right to publish requires approval of the Vice President for Research and Innovation or delegee.

 [ Top of Page ]

 Salaries and Wages (S&W) Payments made to employees of the institution for work performed.